 Awakening of Nations – A Danish Golden Age of Painting

-The exhibition “The Awakening of Nations” will be opened by H.R.H.
+The exhibition “The Awakening of Nations” was opened by H.R.H.
 Crown Princess Mary of Denmark and First Lady Ms. Diana Nausėdienė on the 30th of September.

-The exhibition is open from 30th of September to 7th of November 2021 at Vytautas Kasiulis Museum of Art with a possibility of a sneak preview from 23rd of September.
+The exhibition was open from 30th of September to 7th of November 2021 at Vytautas Kasiulis Museum of Art with a possibility of a sneak preview from 23rd of September.

 Art has a close and complicated relationship with national identity and feeling.
 Stories, rituals, symbols but especially also art can play an important part in the establishment of a shared historical and visual memory.
 In Denmark, it is often artistic works from the 1800s that are used to strengthen national cohesion and a sense of belonging.
 The fairy tales by Hans Christian Andersen, the national anthem by Adam Oehlenschläger and N.F.S.
 Grundtvig’s hymns are often attributed a special national meaning and power, and the same can be said of the Golden Age painters who have been reproduced in many different contexts and who have been crucial for shaping the Danish collective memory.
 In a Lithuanian context, the question of national belonging and the uncovering of a national character takes up a lot of space in the cultural discussion where the long lines back to Lithuania’s former periods of independence are explored.
 There exists a strong curiosity regarding the connection between art, culture and national cohesion and feeling.